The Complete Moodle User Guide

-5. Performance management
+5. Performance Management

-Totara provides a steady channel of communication through discussion, feedback and analysis between managers and employers.
+Totara Learn provides a steady channel of communication through discussion, feedback and analysis between managers and employers.
 This performance management capability allows you to conduct appraisals, and to align performance with personal and company-wide goals.

-6. Individual Learning plans
+6. Individual Learning Plans

 7. Report Builder